 Your Google Maps listings are a critical marketing instrument for your brand and advertising campaigns.
 It can help you reach your target audience much easier, put you one step ahead of your competitors, and create more business—for nothing.
-However, these advantages are only achievable if your listings on Google Maps has effective visibility, and in light of the fact that your business is listed in a region doesn’t mean Google will consequently rank it for searches around that area.
+However, these advantages are only achievable if your listings on Google Maps have sufficient visibility.
+In light of the fact that your business is listed in a region, that doesn’t mean Google will consequently rank it for searches around that area.

 Truth be told, proximity is just one of numerous metrics that Google’s algorithm considers when professional company listings on Maps.
-In this blog post, Ben Givon is going to walk you through various strategies and techniques to get your Google Maps listings to rank higher in results and receive all the related rewards and positive outcomes to help your business expand and boost brand awareness.
+In this blog post, Ben Givon walks you through various strategies and techniques to get your Google Maps listings to rank higher in results and receive all the related rewards and positive outcomes to help your business expand and boost brand awareness.

 What are we going to cover?

 - The most effective method to set up, launch, and maintain your Google Maps listings; on the off chance that you haven’t done so already.

 - The most effective method to give supplemental data that supports your ranking on Google Maps and builds your brand awareness to help draw in new and existing customers.

 - Additional steps you can take on your site to improve the ranking of your Google Maps listings.

 Why is ranking higher on Google Maps so important in 2020?

 Recent studies have shown that it is the favored navigational mobile application for 67% of customers.
 What’s more, with customers seldom looking past the first couple of search results when searching for a destination on the map, it’s vital to ensure your Google Maps listings are upgraded to appear first for relevant keyword search terms.

 According to themanifest.com, most cell phone owners use mobile navigation apps, and most lean toward Google Maps, as reported by recent research and studies.
 Themanifest.com’s report investigates why they succeed and how mobile navigation applications can diminish the innate navigational capacities of a human being.